TrueBlocks/trueblocks-core/docs/html/_sources/index.rst.txt

 ==================

 * :ref:`genindex`
-* :ref:`modindex`
 * :ref:`search`

-This document is licensed under the @emph{Creative Commons Attribution License}.
+This document is licensed under the **Creative Commons Attribution License**.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/2.0/